-Supporting the theory that Joseph McStay entered into the home after Summer was restrained is what he still had in his pockets, especially in his back pocket.
-Keys!
+Supporting the theory that Joseph McStay entered into the home after Summer was restrained is that there is very little indication in that home of any type of major physical altercation.

 Joseph, like his wife, was wearing sweat pants.
 It would be very unusual for a person to settle in at home for any length of time with keys remaining in the back pocket of their sweats.
 This is more in keeping with Joseph either on his way out to his vehicle or returning from it.
 We don’t know if those involved expected Joseph to return then, or if his return was part of the plan, but it seems clear that he was taken into control rapidly–little or no sign of an altercation in the home.
 And what also seems certain is that the family was removed from the home alive.

 There were items in the grave that could have served no other purpose but as bindings and gags.
 And these were items that could have been found in the McStay residence.
-The ratchet ties found in the graves were of the same type still in the McStay home when it was searched.
+The ratchet ties found in the graves were of the same type still in the Dodge truck.
 It’s hard to know if the towels were those of the McStays, but they could well have been.
 What possible use would torn pieces of towel and small cut portions of ratchet ties have, but to bind and gag?
 And why would anyone bind and gag deceased people?

 The cut towels were likely stuffed into the mouths of the victims.
 The blue painter’s tape may have been used to hold the towel pieces in place.
 The ratchet ties made for strong bindings around the wrists and possibly the ankles.

 Those who attacked this family must have had their own vehicle, but likely used the Trooper as well, as it would make for easier transport of the children.
 There may have been a parent in each vehicle-and who knows the configuration of the attackers.
 One would speculate there were at at least two individuals involved.
 Though a gun was never used to kill the McStays, we don’t know if there was a gun used to control them.